vrindavanvikarabad/vrindavan-wiki/docs/about/difference.md

 Rather than a commercial business, Vrindavan operates as a **collective effort**:

 - **Partner-driven** - Owned and operated by committed individuals
-- **Mission-focused** - Profit serves the purpose, not vice versa
+- **Mission-focused** - Purpose over profit approach
+- **Universal values** - Welcoming all backgrounds with open, inclusive philosophy
-- **Sustainable fees** - Just enough to maintain and improve the space
+- **Sustainable approach** - Just enough to maintain and improve the space
-- **Open access** - Available to anyone aligned with our values
+- **Open access** - Available to anyone aligned with learning and growth

 ## The Vrindavan Experience